KaelithDarkCC/VELA-8/Docs/architecture-overview.md

 The CPU will contain a basic set of components.
 Control Unit, Registers (also see [Registers](/Docs/registers.md)), ALU, Memory, Data and Address Bus, Control wiring.

 ---
-### ASCII Block diagram
+### Block diagram
 ![VELA-8-R Block Diagram](../assets/VELA_block_diagram.drawio.png)
 ---
 ### Data Flow
 VELA-8 R is going to use a very basic data flow layout.
 Fetch -> Decode -> Execute.
-Per instruction cycle: PC address -> Fetching Instructions -> Decode instruction -> Sets Control Signals according to Operants and args -> Loads imms or memory in to Registers or stores values from registers in to memory or other registers.
+Per instruction cycle: PC address -> Fetching Instructions -> Decode instruction -> Sets Control Signals according to Operands and args -> Loads imms or memory in to Registers or stores values from registers in to memory or other registers.